Understanding Dataset Distillation via Spectral Filtering: Experiments

 \subsection{Visualization}

 To provide a more intuitive comparison of various DD methods, we visualize the synthetic images generated by SRe$^2$L, G-VBSM, and CFM in Figure~\ref{fig: visu}.
 It can be observed that SRe$^2$L and G-VBSM struggle to produce meaningful images, particularly with the low-resolution Tiny-ImageNet dataset.
 In contrast, the images synthesized by CFM exhibit clear semantic information, \eg, recognizable shapes, demonstrating the effectiveness of matching frequency-specific features between the real and synthetic datasets.
+See Appendix~\ref{app: visualization} for more visualizations.